DmitriyFi/autoTest_api/README.md

-# Basic api autotests on the "ipwhois" service.
+# Basic api autotests for the "ipwhois" service.
 ## Description:
 The project consists of two folders:
 1. 'src' with subfolders: